-Select the Start button, select All apps, select HP Help and Support, and then select HP Documentation.
+Select the Start button, select HP Help and Support, and then select HP Documentation.

-You can connect wired headphones to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.
+You can connect wired headphones to the headphone jack or to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.

 To connect wireless headphones to your computer, follow the device manufacturer's instructions.